Adolis García Player Props: Rangers vs. Blue Jays

-The Texas Rangers and Adolis Garcia (.389 slugging percentage over his past 10 games, including one homer), take on starter Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Saturday at 4:05 PM ET.
+Adolis Garcia -- with a slugging percentage of .257 in his past 10 games (including no home runs) -- will be in action for the Texas Rangers versus the Toronto Blue Jays, with Chris Bassitt on the mound, on June 18 at 2:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Blue Jays.
+In his last appearance, he racked up two hits (going 2-for-3) against the Blue Jays.

 Adolis García Game Info & Props vs. the Blue Jays